Communicate Values and Their Importance

 Most critically, we want to raise our children with unconditional love.
 This means giving them a sense that we will love them no matter what.
 Young people raised with unconditional love feel secure enough to look outside of themselves and safe enough to take the chance to consider others’ needs.

-At the same time, hold them to high moral standards as this will help strike a balance between protecting them from harm and letting them learn from life’s lessons.
+Hold them to high moral standards as this will help strike a balance between protecting them from harm and letting them learn from life’s lessons.
 Be sure to let your child know that your standards for them are high.
 When it comes to being a good person — considerate, respectful, honest, fair, generous, responsible — you have the right to hold your child to high expectations in a way that nobody else can.
 That is your special way of making the world a better place.

 Be Real and be Realistic